chung-leong/react-seq/examples/transition/README.md

 }
 ```

 And that's it.
-The basic idea here is that `App` provides the basic plumbing, while all the "real" actions actually
+The idea here is that `App` provides the basic plumbing, while the "real" actions take place inside
-take place inside `main`.
+`main`.
 Let us look at what this function does:

 ## The main function